To avoid problems with consumer issues, it helps to get your facts right. Discover what is myth and what is fact for each of these topics.

 I have to keep the original packaging for the product and return it to the supplier if something goes wrong with the product.

-When seeking a remedy for a problem, you are not required to return the goods to the supplier in the original packaging.
+You are not required to return the goods to the supplier in the original packaging.
 However, you will usually need to have proof of the transaction (eg cash register or credit card receipt).

 'The customer is always right.'